The most common complications of transfusion are

 The differential diagnosis usually includes heparin-induced thrombocytopenia Heparin-induced thrombocytopenia Platelet destruction can develop because of immunologic causes (viral infection, drugs, connective tissue or lymphoproliferative disorders, blood transfusions) or nonimmunologic causes (sepsis... read more (HIT), although HIT is not associated with bleeding.
 Diagnosis is made by documenting HPA1a antibodies in the patient's plasma and absence of corresponding antigen on the patient's platelets.

-Treatment is high-dose IV immunoglobulins (1 to 2 g/kg) and avoidance of further transfusion of platelets or RBCs.
+Treatment is high-dose IV immunoglobulins (1 to 2 g/kg as a single dose or divided into 2 doses) and avoidance of further transfusion of platelets or RBCs.
 Plasma exchange Plasma exchange Apheresis refers to the process of separating the cellular and soluble components of blood using a machine.
 Apheresis is often done on donors where whole blood is centrifuged to obtain individual... read more may be considered in severe cases and, for patients with severe bleeding, platelets donated by HPA1a-negative donors could be transfused if available.

 Massive transfusion is transfusion of a volume of blood greater than or equal to one blood volume in 24 hours (eg, 10 units in a 70-kg adult).
 When a patient receives standard resuscitation fluids of packed RBCs (colloid) plus crystalloid (Ringer's lactate or normal saline) in such large volume, the plasma clotting factors and platelets are diluted, causing a coagulopathy (dilutional coagulopathy).
 This coagulopathy worsens the consumptive coagulopathy due to major trauma itself (ie, as a result of extensive activation of the clotting cascade) and leads to a lethal triad of acidosis, hypothermia, and bleeding.

-Recently, protocols for massive transfusions have been developed in which fresh frozen plasma and platelets are given earlier in resuscitation before coagulopathy develops, rather than trying to "catch up."
+Protocols for massive transfusions have been developed in which fresh frozen plasma and platelets are given earlier in resuscitation before coagulopathy develops, rather than trying to "catch up."
 Such protocols have been shown to decrease mortality, although the ideal ratios of RBCs, plasma, and platelets are still being developed.
-A recent trial showed no significant mortality difference between giving one unit of plasma and one platelet concentrate for each 2 units of RBCs (1:1:2) versus giving one unit of plasma and one platelet concentrate for every 1 unit of RBCs (1:1:1 [2 General references The most common complications of transfusion are Febrile nonhemolytic reactions Chill-rigor reactions The most serious complications, which have very high mortality rates, are Acute hemolytic... read more ]).
+One trial showed no significant mortality difference between giving one unit of plasma and one platelet concentrate for each 2 units of RBCs (1:1:2) versus giving one unit of plasma and one platelet concentrate for every 1 unit of RBCs (1:1:1 [ 2 General references The most common complications of transfusion are Febrile nonhemolytic reactions Chill-rigor reactions The most serious complications, which have very high mortality rates, are Acute hemolytic... read more ]).

 Hypothermia due to rapid transfusion of large amounts of cold blood can cause arrhythmias Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more or cardiac arrest Cardiac Arrest Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
 Cardiac arrest stops blood from flowing to vital organs, depriving them of... read more .
 Hypothermia is avoided by using an IV set with a heat-exchange device that gently warms blood.
 Other means of warming blood (eg, microwave ovens) are contraindicated because of potential RBC damage and hemolysis.